CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 `sbatch run_cctm_2016_12US2.180pe.5x36.pcluster.csh`

 Or - you may need to update the compute nodes to use ONDEMAND instead of SPOT pricing.

+To do this, exit the cluster, stop the compute nodes, then edit the yaml file to modify SPOT to ONDEMAND.
+See Chapter 2.2 for the detailed instructions.

 `pcluster update-cluster --region us-east-1 --cluster-name cmaq --cluster-configuration  c5n-18xlarge.ebs_unencrypted_installed_public_ubuntu2004.fsx_import.yaml`